 Want your outdoor curtain pole to fit cleanly within an open space?
 Inside Mount Brackets allow for a very clean, minimalistic look, without the need for finials.
 You will need a pole that is slightly smaller (~0.25 in) than the opening you want it to span.
 We'll show you how to customize a pole below.

 For narrow openings like doorways or windows, Tension Rods are a nonpermanent, easy to install solution.
-Adjustable from 18 to 28 inches, it's compatible with openings from 16 to 26 inches wide.
+With multiple size options for spaces between 18” and 150”, Tension Rods are compatible for spaces between 16 to 148 inches wide.

 Once you've chosen hardware, you'll have a good idea of the pole length you require.
 Inside-Mount Brackets require an exact pole measurement matching the distance between your two hardware hanging points.